BenjaminHupf/Bank-graph-for-Hypixel-Skyblock/README.md

 Example:
 - SkyBlock Slot 1 -> 1 - 1 = 0
 - SkyBlock Slot 3 -> 3 - 1 = 2

+Note: Hypixel changed something about how the API works, so for our profile the number randomly changed (don't ask me how or why), so if you have multiple accounts and the program fails to get the banking data or gathers the data from a wrong account, try another number.

 You can also turn on dark mode by adding __True__ or __darkmode = True__ as third parameter in __generateGraph()__.
 Examples: